-House Human Services Committee - Jan.
-20, 2021 Rep. Karla Rose Hanson
+Senate Appropriations Committee - Monday, April 5, 2021 Rep. Karla Rose Hanson

-Mr. Chairman and members of the House Human Services Committee.
-My name is Representative Karla Rose Hanson and I represent District 44.
+Mr. Chairman and members of the Senate Appropriations Committee.
+My name is Rep. Karla Rose Hanson and I represent District 44.

 HB 1288 is a short bill, but it would have a significant impact to many North Dakota families.
+This bill requires Medicaid and Medicaid Expansion to cover Continuous Glucose Monitors (CGMs) for a covered individual.

-With this bill, Medicaid would cover Continuous Glucose Monitors (CGMs) for patients with Type 1 diabetes.
 CGMs are the standard of care in diabetes management because they improve health outcomes and prevent expensive in-patient and emergency services.
 Many families say that their child's CGM has been life-changing and life-saving.

-Today, CGMs are covered by ND's commercial insurance payors, Medicare and IHS.
-With this bill, you are filling the last mile in coverage.
+It is also important to note that today, CGMs are covered by ND's commercial insurance payors, Medicare and IHS.
+With this bill, you are filling the last mile in coverage and ensuring equity.

-Because of this coverage gap and because its benefits are significant, the North Dakota Medicaid Medical Advisory Committee recently recommended that Medicaid cover CGMs.
+Because of this coverage gap and because its benefits are significant, the North Dakota Medicaid Medical Advisory Committee recommended that Medicaid cover CGMs.